Cultivation of eggplants

-The eggplant is a plant that is cultivated for its fruits
+Eggplant is a plant that is cultivated for its fruits

 Eggplants - environment and exposure

-In cold places better grown in the greenhouse interior.
-The ground is frozen when the temperature reaches 0 degrees C and stops growing when it is between 10 and 12 degrees C or when it is above 40 or 50 degrees C. In warmer places its cultivation is done outdoors.
+In cold places it is better to grow them in the greenhouse .
+The ground is frozen when the temperature reaches 0 degrees C and stops growing when it is between 10 and 12 ºC or when it is above 40 or 50 degrees C. In warmer places its cultivation is done outdoors.

 In temperate locations, they will require exhibition well protected, next to a sunny wall.

 The suitable humidity range would be between 50% and 60%.
 The excess of humidity or an excessive dryness of the atmosphere can be the main cause of numerous fungal diseases, as well as of the lack of development or the fall of the flowers.

 Eggplants - Sowing and planting

-Sowing has to be done in late winter (in cold areas protected seed) or early spring, about late March or early April (Sow outdoors in warmer places)
+Sowing has to be done in late winter (in cold areas protect the seeds) or early spring, about late March or early April (Sow outdoors in warmer places)

-Before planting, it is necessary to put the seeds in water at a temperature of about 21 degrees C. This facilitates germination.
+Before doing it , it is necessary to put the seeds in water at a temperature of about 21 ºC.
+This facilitates germination.

-It is appropriate to plant the seeds in pots to be kept under cover at a temperature between 18 and 20 degrees C. A drawer in a greenhouse or a windowsill is the perfect place to get them to germinate and grow seedlings, which usually requires about 25 or 30 days or so.
+Put the seeds in pots to be kept under cover at a temperature between 18 and 20 ºC.
+A drawer in a greenhouse or a windowsill is the perfect place to get them to germinate and grow seedlings, which usually requires about 25 or 30 days or so.

 When these plants reach about 10 cm in height shall be transplanted to their final place, where environmental conditions are appropriate.

-The plantation was carried out on rows 60 cm apart from each other.
+Plantation was carried out on rows 60 cm apart from each other.
 Each plant is placed in the middle of distant ridge between 50 and 70 cm from the next plant.

 Eggplants prefer fertile and deep soil, fitted with good drainage.
 They do not tolerate clay soils that facilitate the accumulation of water in their roots and are responsible for decay and development of many diseases, although it thrives very well with clayey-sandy.

-This amount of manure should be added 500 g of nitrogen, 1300 g of phosphorus and potassium 2700 g per 100 m 2.
+To this amount of manure, we should add 500 g of nitrogen, 1300 g of phosphorus and 2700 g of potassium per 100 m 2.